Very ampleness of the canonical bundle of surfaces of type (1, 2, 2) on abelian threefolds: Surfaces in a -polarization which is isogenous to a product

-where $g_i$ are defined as \ref{LegendreNormalForm}.
-The differential of the canonical map of $\Surf$ is injective at a point of $P$ of $p(\mathcal{U})$ if the matrix of the differential of $\Phi$ at $P$ has maximal rank.
-The matrix of this differential is exactly
+The differential of the canonical map of $\Surf$ is injective at the point $P$ if the matrix of the differential of $\Phi$ at $P$ has maximal rank.
+The matrix of the differential in $P$ is obtained, as usual, by considering the derivatives with respect to the coordinates $\x{j}$ and $\y{j}$, which is: